 Stepping away from your work briefly will relax your body and rejuvenate your mind.
 You might even find that you're less frazzled when you return home after hours.

 If you're overwhelmed at work and it's causing you undue stress, don't suffer in silence.
-Shed the Superwoman/Superman image and explain your situation to your boss or supervisor.
-Untenable work situations can usually be alleviated, but it will take some assertiveness on your part.
+Be transparent with your peers and supervisors.
+Untenable work situations can usually be alleviated if you communicate clearly what is going on.